tifa64/HashNodeBlogs/cllnn73n4000809mgfho08spf.md

 ### [**What is Microfrontend**](https://micro-frontends.org/) **🚀**

 Explore the concept of micro frontends in web development.
-This article provides insights into the micro frontend architectural style, where frontend applications are decomposed into smaller, independently deployable units, enabling efficie.
+This article provides insights into the micro frontend architectural style, where frontend applications are decomposed into smaller, independently deployable units.
 [Read more](https://micro-frontends.org/)